yegor256/dynamo-archive/README.md

-# Dynamo DB to S3 backup script
+# Dynamo DB table archiver

-This is a simple Node.js script that archives an entire Dynamo DB table into a file.
+This is a simple Node.js script that archives an entire Dynamo DB table to console in JSON format.

 Install it first (I assume you have [node.js](http://nodejs.org/) and